dlc-markets/pythia/README.md

 ### Subscribe/Unsubscribe

-The websocket use [`JSON-RPC`](https://www.jsonrpc.org/specification).
+The websocket use [`JSON-RPC`](https://www.jsonrpc.org/specification) standard.
 You can subscribe or unsubscribe to a channel using the corresponding JSON-RPC methods with channel asset-pair and event type as params.

 Example:

-Opt-out to default subscription to `btc_usd_/attestation` using the following RPC:
+Opt-out to default subscription to `btc_usd/attestation` using the following RPC:

 ```json
 > {